duckduckgo/android-search-and-stories/ESOF-docs/Assignment 3 Report - Software Design.md

 The architecture partterns is a general solution that has as standards dealing with various issues in software engineering, such as computer hardware performance limitations, high availability and minimization of a business risk among others.
 In this project the architectural pattern followed is data modeling, a process used to define and analyze data requirements needed to support business processes within the corresponding information systems in organizations.

 However, this process contains professional modelers who work in partnership with the business stakeholders, such as potential users of the information system.

+# Assignment 3 Report - Software Design
+## Contributions (in alphabetical order):

+Filipe Coelho ( @Fr0sk ) has contributed in:
+* Introduction to Software Architecture
+* Process View Diagram

+Luís Cruz ( @Luis-bcruz ) has contributed in:
+* Deployment Diagram
+* Definition of the 4+1 Architectural View Model

+Shivam Agrawal ( @shivam-agr ) has contributed in:
+* Development View

+Vinicius Ferretti ( @ViniciusFerretti ) has contributed in:
+* Package Diagram
+* Introduction - architectural patterns